sangkny/parkingclassifier-caffe/README.md

 - 20200202: train with lenet32x40_3 for 20200202_data changing br, cont, sat to 0.4 of 20191221 data
 - 20200204: svg_object_detect.py for detecting the objects using the given models, solve with pythorch
 - 20200217: train with lenet32x40_3 for 20200217_data changing br, cont, sat to 0.4 with augmenation only without original data mixing
+- 20200218: fine tuning with lenet32x40_3 for 20200217_data from 2500.caffemodel after changing br, cont, sat to 0.8, hue to 0.5 with augmenation only without original data mixing
+  - this exp follows the fine tuning method 2!!
+  - this experiment includes realdata from minicars
+  - it starts from 90.78 accuracy using 20200217 2500 iteration data.
+  - it will have same procedures with 20200217
+- 20200218-1: more iterations util 30000 with 20200218 data and settings
+-20200219: same procedure with 20200218 but with 0.6 for br, ctr, sat
 # Procedure
 0. develop a pytorch model and convert the model into caffe's files using pytorch2caffe project for easy architecture development
 1. I assume that caffe-related files including .prototxt(s) (_solver.prototxt} and _model.prototxt) and resides in the source root (ex. /workspace/)